qgis/QGIS-Documentation/source/docs/gentle_gis_introduction/coordinate_reference_systems.rst

 vector layers are placed in totally different areas of the map window, because they have different projections.

-To solve this problem, many GIS include a functionality called **оn-the-fly** projection.
+To solve this problem, many GIS include a functionality called **on-the-fly** projection.
 It means, that you can **define** a certain projection when you start the GIS and all layers that you then load, no matter what coordinate reference system they have, will be automatically displayed in the projection you defined.